svincen2/saml20-clj/README.md

   ;; If :acs-url is non-nil, and <SubjectConfirmationData> is present, checks that <SubjectConfirmationData> has a ;; Recipient attribute matching this value.
   :recipient

+  ;; If the :issuer option is passed, checks that Assertions have <Issuer> information and that it matches :issuer.
+  :issuer

   ;; If <SubjectConfirmationData> is present, has a NotOnOrAfter attribute, and its value is in the future, ;; accounting for :allowable-clock-skew-seconds